orlando724/app/.github/ISSUE_TEMPLATE/new-story.md

 ---
 name: New Story
-about: Template to create a new story
+about: Create a new story
 title: ''
 labels: story
 assignees: ''